|

 For years I had used the Rane SM-82, used by keyboard players everywhere.
 I'm a big fan of Rane gear, and several

-years ago I switched their MLM-82, which you don't see so much, but it provides four
+years ago I switched to their MLM-82, which you don't see so much, but it provides four

 mic preamp channels.
 This allows me to mic the Leslie and run it through the mixer, and provide a single keyboard